Our risk governance

-- the application of our risk management framework
+- the implementation and application of our risk management framework

 - implementing and monitoring the operation of our system of internal control

-Our Group Executive members and each business unit Chief Executive Officer are responsible for:
+Our Group Executive Committee members and each business unit Chief Executive Officer are accountable for:

 - implementing our Group strategies, plans and policies